stanislavbrtna/SDA_OS/Docs/Handbook.md

     function update
 Update function is called each update cycle, when the app is active and in the foreground.

 #### Optional functions
 User might also implement optional functions.
-OS will call these functions under circumstanctes defined below.
+OS will call these functions under circumstances defined below.

 ##### Exit function
     function exit {}